marso329/python-video-streamer/README.md

 Server requires:
-cv2 or pygame for video
+cv2 or pygame for video,
 pyaudio and audioop for displaying sound intensity

 client requires:
-numpy, PIL and cv2 for video
+numpy, PIL and cv2 for video if server uses cv2